 Higher consumption rates at Christmas and New Year also results in a marked increase in non-kerbside recyclables and waste.
 In particular, the giving and receiving of presents generates recyclable material that many people have little or no satisfactory disposal knowledge.
 Gifts like computers, printers, mobile phones, clothes, furniture, glasses and so on often lead to old versions being discarded.
 All of these items are recyclable through a range of specific reuse or drop-off locations.

-The 12 Do's of Christmas, through the use of media, the web, and through partnerships with workplaces and councils, aims to increase visits to RecyclingNearYou and thereby help individuals and businesses increase the recycling rate for a wide range of items.
+The 12 DOs of Christmas, through the use of media and partnerships with workplaces and councils, aims to increase visits to RecyclingNearYou and thereby help individuals increase the recycling rate for a wide range of items.
 The Campaign also encourages people to reconsider their purchasing behaviour to help minimise waste.
+Check out the 12 DOs